trynova/website/pages/blog/data-oriented-view.md

 ## Learning from giants

 The V8 engine is hard to beat in its performance.
-If you bust out your trustly Node.js version v23.1.0 and run the following command
+If you bust out your trusty Node.js version v23.1.0 and run the following command

 ```sh